Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 Getting to Sagada

-Vans to Sagada via Bontoc run from Banaue every day.
-We were charged 300 PHP (€6) each for the full trip.
+Vans from Banaue to Sagada via Bontoc run every day.
+We were charged 300 PHP (€6) each for the full trip from Banaue to Sagada.
 Beware though!
 When we arrived in Bontoc, the van driver insisted that we get out of the van and take a jeepney to Sagada.
-With the help of a French couple who were riding with us, we insisted that this was not what we had arranged and an argument ensued… luckily we had our receipt which clearly stated that he should take us all the way to Sagada, which eventually he did.
+With the help of a French couple who were riding with us, we insisted that this was not what we had arranged and an argument ensued.
+Luckily we had our receipt which clearly stated that the driver should take us all the way from Banaue to Sagada, which eventually he did.

-A van from Banaue to Bontoc costs about 150 PHP and a jeepney from Bontoc to Sagada costs 45 PHP so the journey can actually be made for around 200 PHP per person with some waiting time and discomfort thrown in.
+A van from Banaue to Bontoc costs about 150 PHP and a jeepney from Bontoc to Sagada costs 45 PHP, so the journey from Banaue to Sagada can actually be made for around 200 PHP per person with some waiting time and discomfort thrown in.
 The advantage of riding jeepneys is that the driver might let you topload (ride at the top) to take in the fantastic views en route.
-That said, when Michelle tried to do it on the jeepney going the opposite direction, the driver would not allow her to do so!
+That said, when I tried to do it on the jeepney going the opposite direction, she was not allowed to do so!